tastyhamsandwich/dcp-direct/docs/game-logic.md

 - `cards: Card[]` - Array of cards in the deck

 #### Methods
 - `constructor(autoShuffle: boolean = false)` - Creates new deck instance.
-Providing a parameter 'true' results in a deck that is shuffled immediately, rather than in-order.                               eeeeeeeeeeeeeqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq
+Providing a parameter 'true' results in a deck that is shuffled immediately, rather than in-order.
 - `[Symbol.iterator]()` - Makes deck iterable
 - `generateDeck()` - Creates standard 52-card deck
 - `regenerateDeck()` - Resets deck to new 52-card state